 Find A Roommate

-If you’re living off-campus but can’t keep up with the living expenses, sharing your house or apartment with a roommate could lighten your load.
+Sharing your house or apartment with a roommate could lighten your load if you’re living off-campus but can’t keep up with the living expenses.
 You’d save money by splitting the bills.
 Since your home is an intimate, private, and sacred space, you mustn’t let just anyone stay with you.

 Research what to look for and develop a list of questions to ask potential roommates.
 It’s best to try and find another student or young adult as their schedules and lifestyles will accommodate yours.
 Conduct interviews to narrow down your options and complete a thorough background check before drafting and signing a lease.